-The aim of this module is to apply and integrate core architectural technology skills to translate outline design scheme into a detailed building design.
-You will present an end of year project using effective verbal, graphical and written communication skills to a professional standard.
+This module aims to apply and integrate core architectural technology skills to translate concept design scheme into a detailed building design.

 Architectural Technology Professional Practice

-The aim of this module is to develop an awareness of the context and factors that inform and influence the practice of architectural technology nationally and internationally.
-This module develops an awareness of current topics, practices and professional ethics which inform the discipline of architectural technology.
+This module aims to develop an awareness of the context and factors that inform and influence the practice of architectural technology nationally and internationally.
+You will develop an awareness of current topics, practices and professional ethics which inform the discipline of architectural technology.

 Teaching and work-related learning

 We adopt an active blended learning approach, meaning you will experience a combination of face-to-face and online learning during your time at LJMU.
 This enables you to experience a rich and diverse learning experience and engage fully with your studies.
 Our approach ensures that you can easily access support from your personal tutor, either by meeting them on-campus or via a video call to suit your needs.